Xeda-Development/XedaDB/README.md

 # XedaDB
-This is a No-SQL Database software proghrammed in NodeJS
+This is a No-SQL Database software programmed in NodeJS